Child among 4 dead in shooting at California office building - WTMJ

 Associated Press

-LOS ANGELES (AP) — A child was among four people killed Wednesday in a shooting at a Southern California office building that left a fifth victim and the gunman critically wounded, police said.
+LOS ANGELES (AP) — A child was among four people killed Wednesday in a shooting at a Southern California office building that left a fifth victim wounded and the gunman critically injured, police said.

-The violence in the city of Orange southeast of Los Angeles was the nation’s third mass shooting in just over two weeks.
+The violence in the city of Orange southeast of Los Angeles was the third U.S. mass shooting in just over two weeks.

-When police arrived at the two-story structure around 5:30 p.m. shots were being fired, Orange Police Lt.
+When police arrived at the two-story building at about 5:30 p.m., shots were being fired, Orange Police Lt.
 Jennifer Amat said.
 Officers opened fire and the suspect was taken to a hospital, Amat said.

-It’s unclear if the suspect suffered a self-inflicted wound or was shot by police.
-Police provided no details on the victims other than to say one was a child and a woman was critically wounded.
+It was unclear whether the suspect suffered a self-inflicted wound or was shot by police.
+Police provided no details about the victims other than to say one was a child and a that woman was critically wounded.

-In a tweet, Gov. Gavin Newsom called the killings “horrifying and heartbreaking.”
+California Gov. Gavin Newsom in a tweet called the killings “horrifying and heartbreaking.”

-“Our hearts are with the families impacted by this terrible tragedy tonight,” he wrote.
+“Our hearts are with the families impacted by this terrible tragedy tonight,” he said.

-U.S. Rep. Katie Porter, a California Democrat whose district includes the city of Orange, said on Twitter that she was “deeply saddened.”
+Amat had no information about what may have prompted the attack.
+She said the shooting happened on both levels of the building.

 People gathered outside the building after the shooting hoping to get word about loved ones.

-Charlie Espinoza also was outside the building and told The Orange County Register that he couldn’t reach his fiancé, who works for a medical billing company.
+Charlie Espinoza also was outside the building and told The Orange County Register that he could not reach his fiancé, who works for a medical billing company.

 Cody Lev, who lives across the street from the office building, told the newspaper he heard three loud pops that were spaced out, then three more.
-There was silence, then he heard numerous shots, followed by sirens and then more shots.
+There was a period of silence and then Lev said he heard numerous shots, followed by sirens and more shots.

-A Facebook livestream posted by a resident who lives near the office appeared to show officers carrying a motionless person from the building and officers providing aid to another person.
+A Facebook livestream posted by a resident who lives near the office appeared to show officers carrying a motionless person from the building and officers helping another person.

-The killings follow a mass shooting at a supermarket in Boulder, Colorado, last week that left 10 dead.
-A week before that six Asian women were among eight people killed in three Atlanta-area spas.
+The killings followed a mass shooting at a supermarket in Boulder, Colorado, last week that left 10 dead.
+A week before that, six Asian women were among eight people killed at three Atlanta-area spas.

 Arturo Reyes Torres, 41, an equipment operator who had been fired six weeks earlier, killed four people and wounded others, including a police officer, before police killed him.